 When should I eat my pre-workout food?

 It’s not just about what you eat when it comes to the best pre-workout food for women – you also need to time it right.

-Eat too early and you’ll miss the energizing boost and may even start to get hungry mid-session.
+Eat too early and your workout might not coincide with the energizing boost you’re aiming for and you may even start to get hungry mid-session.
 Enjoy your pre-workout food too late and you may find you feel unwell during your training, which could even mean cutting your workout short.

-If it’s a larger meal like the chicken, veg and brown rice, leave a longer gap between eating and training, but if it’s more of a snack then tuck in at around 30 minutes.
+But, if it’s a larger meal like the chicken, veg and brown rice, leave a longer gap between eating and training, but if it’s more of a snack then tuck in to your pre-workout food at around 30 minutes.